molgenis/molgenis-emx2/README.md

 ### first

+* test if drop schema also removes all roles for this schema
 *  simple UI to have happy flow out of the box
 *  ensure columns are retrieved in same order as they were created
 *  add standard an lastUpdated column, as a system column